api3dao/airkeeper/README.md

 ### Running Airkeeper on AWS Lambda

 Airkeeper is meant to be deployed to the AWS lambda service and for this you will need to add your credentials to the `config/aws.env` file.
-Once done, the `export-aws-env.sh` script can be used to load them into the environment.
+Once done, the [`export-aws-env.sh`](scripts/export-aws-env.sh) script can be used to load them into the environment.

 1. (Optional) Run `yarn sls:config` to configure the AWS credentials.
-You must first configure the `config/aws.env` file with your AWS account details and then run `source export-aws-env.sh` script to load the env vars.
+You must first configure the `config/aws.env` file with your AWS account details and then run `source scripts/export-aws-env.sh` script to load the env vars.
 1. Run `yarn sls:deploy` to deploy the Airkeeper lambda function.
 1. Run `yarn sls:invoke:psp` to invoke the Airkeeper PSP beacon update lambda function.
 1. Run `yarn sls:remove` to remove the Airkeeper lambda function.